Project¶

 Suggested Tasks:

-3. Explore one (or more) of these topics: - Create a model prediction if the individual is asleep or awake. - Create a model prediction if the individual’s sleep cycle. - Your own idea is welcome.
+Explore one (or more) of these topics: - Create a model prediction if the individual is asleep or awake. - Create a model prediction if the individual’s sleep cycle. - Your own ideas are welcome.

 Note!
 Please don’t use labeled sleep values as parameters in your analysis, but rather treat them as a label.